Phonicmas/BiotechExpansionWarhammer40k/README.md

 https://forms.gle/5YpXFs7UgMokhvYa7

 # Ongoing
-1. Genes - ONGOING - Missing abilities
+1. Genes - MOSTLY DONE - Missing few abilities
 2. Psycaster tree & abilities - ONGOING - Missing rest of psycasts

 # Planned Features:
 1. Psyker Gene for Biotech is required for using VPE Psycasts in this mod - DONE
 2. Psycast tree for Vanilla Expanded Psycasts - ONGOING
-3. All Space Marine gene-seeds & Primaris genes - ONGOING
+3. All Space Marine gene-seeds & Primaris genes - MOSTLY DONE
-4. Make genes require progenoid gland germ cells or whatever to be able to use genes, like the archite requirement.

 # Future Things?:
 1. Make more trees for the different psychic disciplines or for different psychic tiers?